Cloud-based Contact Centers for Digital Transformation

 3. Leveraging Machine Learning and AI

 No other technology is as vital to digital transformation as artificial intelligence (AI).
-About 52% of companies are accelerating their AI adoption.
+The Harvard Business Review reports that 52% of companies are accelerating their AI adoption.

-Here are some ways machine learning and artificial intelligence help.
+Here are some ways machine learning and artificial intelligence can help.

-• Optimized and well-trained machine learning tools offer a large amount of intelligence on consumer identity, behavior, and patterns.
+• Optimized and well-trained machine learning tools offer much intelligence on consumer identity, behavior, and patterns.
 Businesses use such intelligence to make smarter call routing, personalization, and authentication decisions.

 • AI is essential to analytics, chatbots, and workflow optimization tools.
 It helps organizations work in a scalable and efficient manner.